 8. National Environmental Policy Act (NEPA): a.
 The proposed project may significantly affect the quality of the human environment.
-Tes Yes 🗌 No b.
+Yes ☐ No b.
 The proposed project involves unresolved conflicts concerning alternative uses of available resources.
-Yes 🗌 No c.
+Yes □ No c.
 This action may have significant adverse effects on public health and safety.
-Yes 🗌 No d.
+Yes ☐ No d.
 This action may have highly controversial effects to the human environment.
-Yes 🗌 No e.
-This action may have highly uncertain and potentially significant environmental effects or involve unique or unknown risks.
-Yes 🗌 No f.
+Yes ☐ No e.
+Yes ☐ No f.
 The project may have significant adverse impacts on other natural resources not covered elsewhere in this checklist, e.g., beaches and dunes, wetlands, estuarine areas, wildlife habitat, wild or scenic rivers, reefs, or other coastal resources.
 Yes □ No g.
 The project's effects may be individually insignificant, but their addition to effects from existing and reasonably foreseeable actions may result in cumulatively significant impacts.
-Yes 🗌 No If the answer to any one subpart of 8 is Yes, then additional NEPA review and documentation may be required.
+Yes ☐ No be and If the answer to any one subpart of 8 is Yes, then additional NEPA review and documentation may be required.
 Attach a description of the resource(s) affected, the nature and scope of the effects, and information explaining why the applicant believes an Environmental Assessment (EA) or an Environmental Impact Statement (EIS) should not be required.
-9. Environmental Justice: The project will have disproportionately high and adverse human health or environmental effects on minority or low-income populations. 🗌 Yes 🗌 No 10.
-Coastal Nonpoint Pollution Control Program The project will employ best management practices as appropriate in conformance with the State Nonpoint Pollution Control Program.
-Tes Yes 🗌 No 11.
-Americans with Disabilities Act (ADA): The proposed project will be accessible to people with disabilities.
-Yes 🗌 No If the answer to 11 is No, attach an explanation for how the project meets ADA requirements.
-12. State and Local Laws: The project is consistent with applicable state and local laws. 🗌 No If the answer to 12 is No, the project will not be approved.
+9. En vironmental Justice: The project will have disproportionately high and adverse human health or environmental effects on minority or low-income populations.
+10. Co astal Nonpoint Pollution Control Program The project will employ best management practices as appropriate in conformance with the State Nonpoint Pollution Control Program.
+11. 11.
+Americans with Disabilities Act (ADA): The e proposed project will be accessible to people with disabilities.
+Yes □ No If t ne ai nswer to 11 is No, attach an explanation for how the project meets ADA requirements.
+12. Sta te and Local Laws: The e project is consistent with applicable state and local laws.
+Yes □ No If t If the answer to 12 is No, the project will not be approved.
 13. Tribal Interests: a.
 The project is located on or will affect Tribal lands.
-Yes 🗌 No (If the answer to part 13a is No, go on to 14) b.
+Yes ☐ No (If the answer to part 13a is No, go on to 14) b.
 The project is consistent with applicable tribal laws.
-If the answer to part 13b is No, the project will not be approved.
-14. Required Permits Please list or attach local, state, tribal or federal permits required for this project and the status of the permits.
+Yes ☐ No If the answer to part 13b is No, the project will not be approved.
+14. Required Permits Ple ase list or attach local, state, tribal or federal permits required for this project and the status of of the permits